-Number of members of the audience premises on the premises Minimum number of attendants required to be on duly One to 250 Тwo And one additional attendant for each additional 250 members of the audience present (or part thereof).
-Where there are more than 150 members of an audience in any auditorium or on any floor.At least one attendant must present in any auditorium or any floor.
+Number of members of the audience premises on the premises Minimum number of attendants required to be on duly One to 250 Two And one additional attendant for of the audience present (or part Where there are more than 150 members of an audience in any auditorium or on any floor.
+At least one attendant must be present in any auditorium or on any floor.